CMU-mingzeng/MobiSensClientExample/README.md

 NOTE: All queries return a maximum of 100 entries (e.g. activity sessions) to avoid overloading the server.

-#### Activity stats
+#### Activity summary
-Often we are interested in a summary of user activities (e.g., how many minutes did the user walked today?).
+Often we are interested in only a summary of user activities (e.g., how many minutes did the user walked today?).
 The following call returns a list of activities and the total amount of time the user performed them:

-    QueryManager.getActivityStats(Context context, MSHandler msHandler, Date statsFromTime, final Date statsToTime)
+    QueryManager.getActivitySummary(Context context, MSHandler msHandler, Date statsFromTime, final Date statsToTime)

 Similar to the activity sessions, we are providing the following functionalities:

-    QueryManager.getActivityStats(Context context, MSHandler msHandler, Date statsFromTime)
+    QueryManager.getActivitySummary(Context context, MSHandler msHandler, Date statsFromTime)
-    QueryManager.getActivityStats(Context context, MSHandler msHandler)
+    QueryManager.getActivitySummary(Context context, MSHandler msHandler)